operasoftware/devopera/articles/_posts/2015-09-23-installable-web-apps.md

 When a user loads a site in Opera 32 for Android, taps the plus sign, and chooses “Add to home screen”, a shortcut to this site is placed on the home screen of her/his device, allowing for direct access and increased visibility.

-Through the magic of web standards, site owners can make this even better: by providing some metadata in a [manifest file](https://w3c.github.io/manifest/) a web app is run in "standalone" or even "fullscreen" mode, with a custom orientation, in a separate process, just like a native app.
+Through the magic of web standards, site owners can make this even better: by serving the site over HTTPS and providing some metadata in a [manifest file](https://w3c.github.io/manifest/) a web app can get an optimized icon, and be run in "standalone" or even "fullscreen" mode, with a custom orientation.
+These web apps also run in a separate process, just like a native app.
 We call this “Installable Web Apps”.

 You can try this out on [Dev.Opera](https://dev.opera.com) or [Airhorner](https://airhorner.com/).
 Cool, huh?